-In order to insure stability in rate levels while maintaining adequacy in the event of wide swings in hurricane and other losses, an excess procedure and a hurricane loss model have been utilized.
-Hence, extreme shifts in rate level (both upward and downward), which might result from reflecting large hurricane and other losses only in the year in which they occur will be avoided.
-The incurred non-modeled excess losses are those losses which result from unusually severe loss activity (other than hurricane).
+In order to insure stability in rate levels while maintaining adequacy in the event of wide swings in hurricane and other wind losses, an excess wind procedure and a hurricane loss model have been utilized.
+Hence, extreme shifts in rate level (both upward and downward), which might result from reflecting large hurricane and other wind losses only in the year in which they occur will be avoided.
+For the MH(F) Owners Forms, the incurred non-modeled excess losses are those losses which result from unusually severe wind activity (other than hurricane).
 They are removed from the experience used in developing rates.
-In order to reflect the impact of excess losses (that are not related to hurricanes and not accounted for in the hurricane model) on a long-term basis, the non-modeled losses are multiplied by an excess factor of 1.037.
-The derivation of the excess non-modeled losses is shown on page D-30.
-Since the number of years available for mobile homes experience is limited, the excess calculation uses Homeowners insurance experience for years prior to 2001.
+In order to reflect the impact of excess wind losses (that are not related to hurricanes and not accounted for in the hurricane model) on a long-term basis, the non-modeled losses are multiplied by an excess factor of 1.036.
+The derivation of the excess factor is shown on Page D-28.
+Since the number of years available for mobilehomes experience is limited, the excess calculation uses Homeowners insurance experience for years prior to 2001.
 The modeled losses used in this filing are based on analysis performed by the Air Worldwide Corporation on behalf of the North Carolina Rate Bureau.
-See page D-32 for details.
-The excess procedure and the use of modeled losses are not involved in the development of the rate -level indication for the MH(C) Liability coverage.
+See pages D-30-31 for details.